The HailStrike Impact Score and Patented Intensity Scale

-We have carefully developed a tool that "grades" a storm and then assigns a SCALE to help you analyze storms and get your assets in place quickly.
+We have carefully developed a tool that "grades" a storm and then assigns a SCORE to help you analyze storms and get your assets in place quickly.
 Several conditions and dynamics are taken in to affect in order to provide you with clear data.

 - Hail distribution